Kiloutre/TekkenMovesetExtractor/README.md

 - Fix Tag2 projectiles (doesn't seem possible at all)
 - Fix missing TAG2 commands that use command buffer.
 Placeholder?
-- Fix wallsplat grabs that just act as regular airborne grabs
+- Fix backturned moves that don't always turn around / Fix wallsplat grabs that just act as regular airborne grabs
-- Fix backturned moves that don't always turn around
 - Look at tag2 intro, especially mokujin & combot
 - Rename 'unknown' of cancel into 'cancel_option' on next update
 - Remove reliance on Python 3.6.5